 “It definitely was not the best process,” said Jesse Sumrak, Social Media Community Coordinator at SendGrid.
 “It was really manual.
 That’s why we went with GaggleAMP.
 It really takes the manual parts out of the process, which lets people get their hours back.”

 GaggleAMP allows employees to schedule social media posts, and easily respond to notifications to promote posts.
-This lets them to be part of the employee advocacy program without taking time away from their day-to-day responsibilities.
+Our employee advocacy tools let them to be part of the program without taking time away from their day-to-day responsibilities.

 By The Numbers